MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-5.1.0/migrate-from-azurerm-to-az.md

 ## Ensure existing scripts work with the latest AzureRM release

 Before taking any migration steps, check which versions of AzureRM are installed on your system.
-Doing so allows you to make sure scripts are already running on the latest release, and let you know which versions of AzureRM must be uninstalled.
+Doing so allows you to make sure scripts are already running on the latest release and let you know which versions of AzureRM must be uninstalled.

 To check which version(s) of AzureRM you have installed, run the following example: